 “Consign your medical history to the… history books.”

 Armed with this information, they will exclude certain treatments you can claim on.
 Which is a pity, especially for those with a history of illness.
-But, there is a specific insurance policy which provides coverage regardless of your medical past.
+However, there is an insurance policy which provides coverage regardless of your medical past.
 It’s called: Medical History Disregarded.

 In this blog post, we explain what it is, how you can get it and other relevant alternatives which might fit your insurance needs.